Deep learning is a good steganalysis tool when embedding key is reused for different images, even if there is a cover source-mismatch: Experiments

 \subsection{Clairvoyant scenario}

 Our first test is in the clairvoyant scenario.
 In this scenario, we put forward the hypothesis that the steganalyst knows the embedding algorithm, has good knowledge of the statistical distribution of the image database used by the steganograph, and knows the relative payload size.
 This scenario almost matches the Kerckhoffs principle.
-The steganalyst knows all the public parameters (in the clairvoyant scenario, the selection channel is assumed to be inaccessible), and does not know the private parameters such as the embedding secret keys.
+The steganalyst knows all the public parameters (in the clairvoyant scenario, the selection channel is assumed to be inaccessible), and does not know the private parameters such as the embedding secret key.
 This scenario is a laboratory scenario used to empirically assess the security of a steganographic embedding algorithm \cite{Ker2013_RealWorld}.
+We additionally make the hypothesis that the steganograph made the error to always use the same secret embedding key and thus that the steganalyst has access to "cover/stego" images pairs where stego images are generated with this same secret embedding key.
+Note that the embedding has been done with the simulator using always the same key.

 Our tests were carried out on the cropped BOSSBase database, which consists of 40 000 grey-level images on 8 bits and whose size is $256\times256$.
 We embed with S-UNIWARD \cite{Holub2014} at 0.4 bits per pixels.
 The obtained set of images is thus made of 80 000 images (40 000 covers and 40 000 stegos).
 We limited our experiments to a single payload size due to the high number of computations, and the high number of experiments on the CNNs.